Salt and Sugar for Babies – Reasons to Avoid Them

 - Puree everything so that your baby can eat the food easily.
 As he grows older, you can give him solid food in small pieces but keep an eye out for foods like uncooked peas, firm fruits and vegetables, nuts, etc. as they can make him choke.

 - Avoid using silverware and use spoons made of plastic or silicone as they will be better for the baby’s tender gums.

 - Don’t try to overfeed the baby.
 When the baby stops enjoying the food or avoids eating, you should stop feeding him.

 Here are the answers to a few frequently asked questions about salt and sugar intake in babies:

 1. How will your baby get sodium if you completely avoid salt?

 Foods can be made flavourful without the addition of salt.
-Spices such as cumin powder, asafoetida, cinnamon, and herbs like coriander mint can flavour the food and enhance the taste.
+Spices such as cumin powder, asafoetida, cinnamon, and herbs like coriander and mint can flavour the food and enhance the taste.
 You can also flavour the food using onion and garlic.
-However, spices must be added in minute quantities, and new foods should be introduced slowly (1 tablespoon on the first day, 2 the next, and so on) to make sure there are no allergic reactions.
+However, spices must be added in minute quantities, and new foods should be introduced slowly (1 tablespoon on the first day, two the next, and so on) to make sure there are no allergic reactions.
 Herbs must be thoroughly washed and finely chopped or minced.
-They should be introduced into the baby’s diet only after 7 months of age.
+They should be introduced into the baby’s diet only after seven months of age.

 3. What are the substitutes of sugar for baby food?